 The study also showed that improving internal collaboration through social tools could help raise the productivity of interaction by as much as 20 to 25 percent.
 Digital collaboration tools are thus playing a huge role in improving team interactions by giving them everything they need to do so.

 4. Storing and Sharing Knowledge

 According to data, Fortune 500 companies lose roughly $31.5 billion a year by failing to share knowledge.
-Digital workplace tools like knowledge management software allows organizations to document the know-how and experience of senior executives which can be used to train future hires.
+Digital workplace tools like knowledge management software allow organizations to document the know-how and experience of senior executives which can be used to train future hires.

 In this way, the knowledge of the organization does not leave when the employee does.
 With a knowledge management system in place, your current or future employees can easily access this information and which eventually lays the foundation of a much more efficient workforce.

 5. Remove Organizational Silos